 Passport To Paradise

 Are you a muck diving aficionado?
 When diving from Murex Manado we make a morning two dive trip to the Bunaken Marine Park, return to the resort for lunch and then muck dive Manado Bay in the afternoons – meaning that you get the best of reefs and muck during your stay!
 For those who want to venture further afield, we also offer day trips to Bangka Island.

-To book your Bunaken diving holiday or your Passport to Paradise, contact us at: [email protected] We look forward to diving Bunaken Marine Park with you soon!
+Explore Murex Resort Rates and Reserve Your Spot.
+To book your Bunaken diving holiday or your Passport to Paradise, contact us at: [email protected].
+We look forward to diving Bunaken Marine Park with you soon!